 projects for the 5ESS® Switch:

-When AT&T management decided to split the company up into three parts, I went with the Lucent entity.
+When AT&T management decided to split the company up into three parts, I went with the Lucent entity (which was created out of the Western Electric manufacturing arm and the Bell Laboratories research arm)

 In the last couple of years, I moved away from call processing development, and became a more or less full-time trainer, teaching introductory courses on the 5ESS® Switch to a flood of new Lucent hires.
 Consequently, I came full-circle from my teaching days at IIT.
 I also began to travel again, giving training courses at Lucent sites in Malmesbury, UK, in Nuremberg, Germany and at the Batik and Zetax sites in Brazil.

 However, Lucent has fallen into hard times due to the general telecommunications downturn, and I accepted an early retirement offer on July 13, 2001.
-So I became temporarily unemployed while I look for another opportunity.
+So I became temporarily unemployed while I looked for another opportunity.
 There was absolutely nothing out there in either telecommunications or information technology, so I went back to one of my earlier career choices--college teaching.
-I am now a part-time instructor at the Illinois Institute of Art in Chicago, teaching classes in computer literacy and basic physics.
+I became a part-time instructor in the General Education department at the Illinois Institute of Art in Chicago, teaching classes in computer literacy, introductory mathematics, and basic physics.
+I started there in January of 2002.

-Personal details: I live with my wife Judy in a condominium townhouse in the Hyde Park neighborhood of Chicago, about a hundred yards from the Lake Michigan shoreline.
+Personal details: I live with my wife Judy in a condominium townhouse in the Hyde Park/Kenwood neighborhood of Chicago, about a hundred yards from the Lake Michigan shoreline.

 My first wife, Janet, lives near Baltimore, Maryland, where she just recently retired as a high school teacher.
 I had one child (Sarah) by Janet.
 Sarah is a lawyer with a Baltimore law firm, specializing in taxes and estate planning.